PBKoning/SliceGame/README.md

 08-01-2023 (2): Added a dedicated bomb image and changed a target image into a fruit image

 08-01-2023 (3): Added a game-over screen

+09-01-2023: Added a lemon, fixed an error in deleting targets: bomb was not on the temp list, causing it to dissapear all of a sudden sometimes.